 - Cracking Amazon’s A9 Algorithm: Increase Your Amazon Ranking to Sell More

 - Amazon Advertising 101: How to Get Started

 - 7 Pro Tips for Retailers to Capitalize on Amazon’s Prime Day

 We’ll start by going over the different types of Amazon Ads, how to quickly optimize each of them, and then share some advanced tactics to maximize your conversions.

-Amazon Sponsored Product Ads are similar to the ads you see running in Google’s Shopping Network.
-The Sponsored Product Ads use the PPC (pay per click) method, enabling you to advertise your products in the search results and drive Amazon customers right to the specific products you’re promoting on their platform.
+The Sponsored Product Ads use the PPC (pay per click) method, enabling you to advertise your products in the search results and drive Amazon customers right to the specific products you’re promoting on this platform.

 Ad types are keyword based and give marketers the ability to decide between broad, phrase or exact match they want for their campaign.
 Then marketers can set a daily budget that works for the length of that campaign.
 If needed, you do have the ability to stop or pause a Sponsored Product Ad whenever you want, but it must be active for 24 hours.

 Sponsored Product Ad Cost

 As mentioned, these ads are charged a cost per click, so you only pay when someone clicks on your ad.
 Amazon requires a minimum daily budget of $1, but otherwise, you decide how much you want to spend by setting your budget and how much to bid per click.

 There are a few simple steps to help you start optimizing your Sponsored Product Ads: